danchoi/ask_stack/README.md

     username: danchoi@gmail.com
     password: secret

-OK now you can try submitting your question like this.
+Now you can try submitting your question like this.

     ruby lib/ask_stack.rb < question.txt